14. Text Data

 ## 0 name Sir Launcelot

-We see that the findings are presented in a data frame form.
-The first column gives the matches to the first capture group, and so forth.
+We see that the findings are conveniently presented in the data frame form.
+The first column gives the matches to the first capture group.
+All matches can be extracted too:

 y.str.extractall(r"(\w+)='(.+?)'")